-Sammons previously served as the Director of Percussion at the University of South Alabama (2008-2012) where he founded the USA Jag’ Drumline, USA Steel band and World Music Group, touring extensively throughout the region.
-Sammons continues to act as director and co-founder of the Treasure Coast Percussion Camp held in Vero Beach, Florida since 2005 and in 2009, co-founded the Southeast Percussion Festival.
-He is a member of the Percussive Arts Society, a contributing author to Percussive Notes and currently the President for the Utah PAS Chapter.
+Sammons previously served as Assistant Professor of Music and Director of Percussion Studies at the University of South Alabama from 2008-2012 where he founded the USA Jag’ Drumline, USA Steel Band and World Music Group, touring extensively throughout the Gulf Coast region.
+Sammons continues to direct the Treasure Coast Percussion Camp in his hometown of Vero Beach, FL., founded in 2005.

 Michael Sammons received his Doctorate of Musical Arts degree in Percussion Performance from the University of Arizona, where he served as Graduate Teaching Assistant and Director of the UA Steel Band Program from 2003-2007.
-He received the 2007 Outstanding Graduate Teaching Assistant award for the UA College of Fine Arts.
 He earned the Master of Music degree in Percussion Performance from the University of Arizona in 2005 and the Bachelor of Music degree in Music Education, with a Performer’s Certificate, from the University of Florida in 2002.
 His travels abroad include Trinidad, Ghana and Brazil.